department-of-veterans-affairs/vagov-content/pages/careers-employment/family-resources.md

 <div class="va-introtext">

-We help spouses and other family members access valuable career resources through VA programs like Spouse Education Career Opportunities (SECO)
+If you're a military spouse or surviving spouse, find out if you're eligible and how to apply for the Department of Defense's Spouse Education Career Opportunities (SECO) program.
+And learn about other resources to help you build your career or start a small business.

 </div>